josechong-analytics/pokemon-tcg-market-analysis/README.md

 ### Data Profile
 * **Size:** 537 rows and 34 columns (spanning from Column A to AH).
 * **Scope:** Covers singles from the original Base Set through the modern Scarlet & Violet era.
-* **Integrity (ROCCC):** The data is Reliable (real completed sales), Original (e-commerce API aggregation), Comprehensive (includes rarity, condition, and pricing metadata), Current, and properly Cited.
+* **Integrity (ROCCC):** The data is Reliable (real completed sales), Original (e-commerce API aggregation), Comprehensive (includes pricing and condition metadata), Current, and properly Cited.
 All prices were normalized to USD.
+* **Data Quality Note:** An initial structural audit revealed a significant volume of missing classification metadata within the `rarity_class` column, preserved as **"Unknown"**.
+To maintain financial sample size and avoid distorting aggregate market value or sales velocity calculations, these rows were preserved during processing rather than dropped.

 ---

 ## 3. Phase 3: Process

 To prepare the dataset for enterprise-grade data warehousing and BI visualization, I developed a dual-stage data processing strategy using Python (Pandas & Regex).

 ### Stage 1: Exploratory Data Cleaning & Deduplication
 In the initial processing stage (documented in `data_cleaning_process.ipynb`), I focused on auditing data quality and establishing structural integrity.
 * **Deduplication:** Instead of relying on missing or inconsistent arbitrary IDs, I enforced a compound constraint using `subset=['title', 'card_number']` to effectively eliminate identical listing duplicates and ensure row-level uniqueness.
 * **String Normalization:** Whitespace and structural text anomalies were stripped across core fields.
 * **Type Casting:** Financial values were cleaned of string symbols and converted to float arrays, and temporal data was standardized to standard date formats.